Skip to content

 We're ready for the new rules

-MalgraBooks has been supporting self employed individuals since 2013, and with the new reporting structures coming into place, we’re ready to help support our members with these new changes.
+MalgraBooks has been supporting self employed consultants since 2013, and with the new reporting structures coming into place, we’re ready to help support our members with these new changes.

 Intuitive Software